 Market risk associated with other trading activities is negligible.
-Northern Trust's broker-dealer, Northern Trust Securities Inc. (NTSI), maintains a small portfolio of trading securities held for customer accommodation purposes which averaged \$3.4 million for the quarter ended September 30, 2014.
+Northern Trust's broker-dealer, Northern Trust Securities, Inc. (NTSI), maintains a small portfolio of trading securities held for customer accommodation purposes which averaged \$4.6 million for the quarter ended March 31, 2015.

-Northern Trust is also party to interest rate derivative (IRD) contracts consisting mostly of interest rate swaps entered into to meet clients' interest rate risk management needs, but also including a small number of caps, floors, and swaptions.
+Northern Trust also is party to interest rate derivative (IRD) contracts consisting mostly of interest rate swaps entered into to meet clients' interest rate risk management needs, but also including a small number of caps, floors, and swaptions.
 All IRD transactions are executed by Northern Trust's Treasury Department.
 When Northern Trust enters into client transactions, its practice is to mitigate the resulting market risk with offsetting interbank derivative transactions with matching terms and maturities.